-Presentation, style, grammar and spelling are important aspects of the ability to communicate ideas with clarity.
+Presentation, style, grammar, and spelling are important aspects of the ability to communicate ideas with clarity.
 Students are expected to familiarise themselves with the Style Guide and get into the habit of following its recommendations on presentation, footnoting, bibliography, etc. Poorly written assessments are less likely to meet the criteria laid down for a particular class than well written ones.

 For each module, you will complete one or two assessments.
 In addition, tutors will set ungraded or formative assessments as part of the learning process.
-At the end of the module an overall module mark is awarded based on the evidence of the summative assessments, with 40% being the pass mark.
+At the end of the module an overall module mark is awarded based on the evidence of the summative assessments, with 40% being the pass mark (50% on a master's programme).

-Please refer to the OU Assessment Regulations, which can be found here UC Hub - Awarding Bodies (google.com)
+Please refer to the OU (Open University) Assessment Regulations, which can be found here UC Hub: https://ucleeds.blackboard.com